-So you’ve been asked to take some baptism photos.
+So you’ve been asked to handle the baptism photography.
 Exciting!

 But don’t be deterred!
-With help from CLG grad and professional photographer Claire Eastman who captured a friend’s baptism recently, we’ll tell you everything you need to know to nail your baptism photos…
+We have help from our CLG grad and professional photographer Claire Eastman.
+She captured a friend’s baptism recently and her gorgeous photos will help us tell you everything you need to know to nail your baptism photography.

 There are no common rules as to how much freedom you will have to shoot – it’s all down to the priest.
 So ask them to specifically clarify:

-Light is the single biggest challenge of shooting a baptism.
+Light is the single biggest challenge of shooting baptism photography.

 Instead, concentrate on the moments, embrace the moody light and shadows, and become friends with that black sheep of the three elements of exposure – ISO!